 You can find my more detailed Lud’s Church route map on AllTrails

-More walking routes near Lud’s Church will be at the end
+More walking routes similar to Lud’s Church will be listed at the end

 Starting from The Roaches Gradbach car park, exit and turn right.
 This first bit of the walk to Lud’s Church is along the road.
 It seems to be a quiet road, so don’t worry.